jesperbjerke/wa-fronted/README.md

 * File

 ##Pending features
+> These are features that are planned to be implemented in the near future (in no particular order)
 * [ ] Ability to edit featured image
 * [ ] Show unsaved changes warning if leaving page
 * [ ] Ability to edit other columns from the posts table (like post_author, post_date and so on)